amazon-connect/amazon-connect-salesforce-cti/lightning/10 Appendix F - CTI Flow Blocks/01 CTI Flow Blocks.md

 The command to get metadata about a contact interaction.

+### Pop Task Reference Urls

+The command to pop any reference urls if the contact is a task.
+Returns the number of urls popped.

 ### Query value

 The query to execute an arbitrary SOQL statement and returns the